 - A great exercise to try is drawing with your non-dominant hand.

 - Try to draw with your eyes closed.

 - Fill a whole page with different lines of thickness.

 The goal of drawing exercises is to help you get a feel for making marks on the paper.
-It is important that you play and enjoy the process.
+It is important that you play and enjoy the learning process.

-You can choose to draw with pencil, crayon, pastel, markers or anything that makes a mark on a surface really.
+You can choose to draw with pencil, crayon, pastel, markers, or anything that makes a mark on a surface really.
 You can also choose to draw on anything from paper to cloth.
-This really depends on your preferences once again and its important that you experiment.
+This really depends on your preferences once again and it’s important that you experiment.

 It is a good idea to try out a variety of different materials in order to find ones that suit you and your style.

 If you want an easy starting point then just start with a very simple range of supplies.
 You can do a wide range of drawing with just the basics.